anthonydeleon5/DISA-STIG-Remediation/README.md

-# Windows 11 Security Hardening: Automated STIG Compliance
+# Automated Windows 11 STIG Compliance & Hardening

 ## Project Overview
 This project focuses on the systematic hardening of Windows 11 environments by automating the remediation of security vulnerabilities identified by the Defense Information Systems Agency (DISA).
 Using a combination of enterprise-grade scanning tools and custom automation scripts, I addressed critical compliance gaps to ensure the infrastructure meets federal security standards.